SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time Series: SOM-CPC

 The context vector is not only used to predict future embeddings, it is also the input to the SOM module that selects the winning node.
-The SOM is optimized using the topological loss $\mathcal{L}_{\text{topo}}$, as defined in \cref{eq:topo_loss}, with a Gaussian neighbourhood kernel $\mathcal{S}$, as defined in \cref{eq:gaussian_kernel}.
-Depending on the use case, it might not be necessary to use the AR module $g_{\psi}$ to aggregate causal context into the current embedding.
+We use a use a 2D (square) grid for the SOM nodes to acquire visual interpretability.
+The SOM is optimized using the topological loss $\mathcal{L}_{\text{topo}}$, as defined in \cref{eq:topo_loss}, with a Gaussian neighbourhood kernel $\mathcal{S}$ (see \cref{eq:gaussian_kernel}).
+Depending on the use case, it was found to not always be necessary, or even beneficial (due to higher risk of overfitting), to use an AR module $g_{\psi}$ to aggregate causal context into the current embedding.
 If the AR module is not used, the future predictions are made directly from the current (continuous) latent space $\vz(t)$ instead of $\vc(t)$.
 Likewise, $\vz(t)$ rather than $\vc(t)$ is being quantized by the $\operatorname{SOM}$ module.
 Depending on the presence of this AR module, both $\mathcal{L}_{\text{topo}}$ and $\mathcal{L}_{\text{task}}$ are thus computed on either $\vz(t)$ or $\vc(t)$.

-The model is optimized in a one-step joint training approach, with the training objective being: $\mathcal{L}_{\text{SOM-CPC}} = \mathcal{L}_{\text{task}} + \alpha\mathcal{L}_{\text{topo}},$ which adheres to the general objective of a deep-SOM model as formulated in \cref{eq:deep_som_loss}.
-Figure \ref{fig:architectures}c provides an overview of the SOM-CPC model, and its gradient paths in green.
-The initial standard deviation $\sigma_0$ of the Gaussian kernel (from \cref{eq:sigma_over_time}) was fixed to yield half the squared-root of the number of SOM nodes $k$, since a square SOM grid was used in all cases.
-Algorithm \ref{algorithm} in \cref{app:general_details} provides pseudocode of the full SOM-CPC algorithm.
+All model elements are jointly optimized, with the training objective: $\mathcal{L}_{\text{SOM-CPC}} = \mathcal{L}_{\text{task}} + \alpha\mathcal{L}_{\text{topo}},$ which adheres to the general objective of a deep-SOM model as formulated in \cref{eq:deep_som_loss}.
+Figure \ref{fig:architectures}c visualizes SOM-CPC, and its gradient paths in green.
+The initial standard deviation of the Gaussian neigbhourhood kernel was set to $\sigma^{(0)}=\sqrt{k}/2$, ensuring that the full grid is part of the neighbourhood at the start of training.
+Pseudo-code can be found in \cref{app:general_details} (Algorithm \ref{algorithm}) and code is published on \url{https://github.com/IamHuijben/SOM-CPC.git}.

-\subsection{Performance evaluation}
+\subsection{Performance Evaluation}

-Comparing the SOM-CPC model to other deep-SOM models requires performance metrics that are indicative for SOM performance.
-The authors of \cite{forest2020survey} provide a taxology of SOM metrics, in which a distinction is made between \textit{external} vs \textit{internal} and \textit{topological} vs \textit{clustering} metrics.
-External metrics are related to labels that are available for the data (but not used during unsupervised training), while internal metrics do not depend on such information.
+\citet{forest2020survey} provide a taxology of SOM metrics that distinguishes \textit{external} vs \textit{internal} and \textit{topological} vs \textit{clustering} metrics.
+External metrics are related to labels (which are not used during unsupervised training), while internal metrics do not depend on such information.
+Topological metrics assess the topological ordering (i.e. neighbourhood relations) of the SOM, while clustering metrics are more related to, for example, pureness of nodes.